MercyMarkus/mercymarkus.com/content/posts/build-a-dotnet-tool-with-c-sharp.md

 We'll be able to give the tool an input (a name) and then it says hello back.
 This checkpoint is inspired by [this dotnet walkthrough.](https://github.com/dotnet/command-line-api/blob/main/docs/Your-first-app-with-System-CommandLine.md)

-Here, I'm using the .NET CLI command-line tool to set up a console application.
+Here, We're using the .NET CLI command-line tool to set up a console application.

 ```Shell
 dotnet new console -o commander